PTA Clinical Education Policies

 Clinical Practicum I (four weeks): Offered mid-term

-Clinical Affiliation II (six weeks): Offered mid-term
+Clinical Affiliation II (six weeks): Offered at the beginning of the term

 Site Requirements